mangstadt/PHP-HAPI/README.markdown

 ## Flood protection

-Request frequency is monitored using file locking to adhere to HAPI usage rules and prevent the user from being locked out.
+Request frequency is monitored using file locking to adhere to HAPI usage rules and prevent the user from being locked out (you can send at most 3 requests per second and 30 requests per minute for each authenticated player).
 One request is sent at most every two seconds per authenticated player.
 This means that two request for two different players can be sent at the same time, but two requests for the same player must be sent at least two seconds apart.

-To enable, specify the absolute path to a *writeable* directory in either the constructor or setFloodProtection() method of the HAPI class.
+To enable, specify the absolute path to a writable directory in either the constructor or `setFloodProtection()` method of the `HAPI` class.
 The lock files will be saved to this directory.

 ```php